-You might remember that back in November I was invited to a blogger event hosted at the TJ Maxx/Marshalls headquarters in Boston.
-While there, I learned some valuable truths about how TJ Maxx/Marshalls are able to offer such amazing deals on their items, and I’m here to share it all with you!
+What is the truth about TJ Maxx and Marshalls?
+How are they able to offer lower prices on retail items and are you actually saving money by shopping there?
+Back in November, I was invited to a blogger event hosted at the TJ Maxx Marshalls headquarters in Boston.
+While there, I learned some valuable truths about how TJ Maxx and Marshalls are able to offer such amazing deals on their items, and I’m here to share it all with you!

 What Is the Difference Between TJ Maxx and Marshalls?